trench-ed/trench-ed.github.io/index.md

 </div>
 </p>

-### What is TrEnCh-Ed?

-TrEnCh-Ed is the educational branch of <a href="https://trenchproject.github.io/" target="_blank">The TrEnCh Project</a>, which builds computational and visualization tools to <b>Tr</b>anslate <b>En</b>vironmental <b>Ch</b>ange into organismal responses.
-We created this website as a tutorial on the science behind those tools for people who are interested in learning about how living things on our planet are responding to climate change.

-TrEnCh and TrEnCh-Ed are productions of the <a href="http://faculty.washington.edu/lbuckley/">Buckley Lab</a> at the University of Washington, Seattle, and are funded by NSF DBI#1349865 (“CAREER: Computational and visualization tools for translating climate change into ecological impacts").

 ### How to use the site

 The material on this website is written to be easily accessible to advanced high schoolers, beginning undergraduates, and beyond.
 If you are an educator, we invite you to integrate TrEnCh-Ed into your classroom or homework activities in any way that works for you.
-Alignments between our content and Next Generation Science Standards is available in the [teacher's guide](#resources).
-The [resource page](#resources) also included worksheets for high school and undergraduate students.
+Alignments between our content and Next Generation Science Standards is available in the [teacher's guide](/resources).
+The [resource page](/resources) also included worksheets for high school and undergraduate students.
 The best way to approach the site is to move from left to right along the tabs on the home page:

 * Start with our basic introduction to <a href="https://trench-ed.github.io/#climate-change" target="_blank">climate change</a>.
 * Understand how climate affects the <a href="https://trench-ed.github.io/#physiology" target="_blank">physiology</a> of living things.